Price Per Square Foot: Why It Matters And How It’s Calculated

 Alex and Taylor are next-door neighbors, and they’re both selling their homes.

 Consider this: Alex, knowing they’d be selling soon, made some updates to their home to boost its value.
-Taylor didn’t make any improvements to their home, so the interior shows a little wear and tear and several of the home’s main systems will likely need replacing in a few years.
+Taylor didn’t make any improvements to their home, so the interior shows a little wear and tear and has several outdated main systems.
 In this case, Alex’s home might be the more attractive option for home buyers.

 Median Price Per Square Foot

 The current median price per square foot in the U.S. is around $233, according to May 2024 data from the Federal Reserve Bank of St. Louis.
-Depending on where you’re aiming to buy a home, the price per square foot of the homes you look at might be significantly higher or lower.
+Depending on where you aim to buy a home, the price per square foot of the homes you look at might be significantly higher or lower.

 For example, you might see a much higher price per square foot in expensive cities where living space is in high demand.
 Case in point, it’s not uncommon in New York City to see a price per square foot that’s above $1,000.